dkaman79/Native-Speech-Recognition/README.md

 # Native-Speech-Recognition

-A simple Speech Recognition project which uses vanilla JavaScript to take voice input and type out texts.
+A simple Native Speech Recognition project which uses vanilla JavaScript to take voice input and type out texts.
+It uses SpeechRecoginition interface of WebSpeech API.
+It is a global variable that lives in the browser.
+Currently, it's available in Chrome only and we can access it at WebSpeech Kit.

 Feel free to try this, hillarious results are expected :-D